-Thank you for your interest in becoming a member of the 2017 Farm Camp staff.
-Our online staff application will be available December 15th.
-We will begin reviewing applications and scheduling interviews in mid January.
+Thank you for your interest in becoming a member of the Farm Camp staff.
+Our online staff application will be available December 1st.
+You can expect to hear back from us within two weeks of submitting an application.

 Positions are available for experienced, responsible and enthusiastic young leaders who would be interested in devoting their summer to working with children in a positive, outdoor environment.
 Below are descriptions of the positions we have at camp.
 Depending on the hiring process, these positions may or may not be open.
 The titles below are the “positions” that you will need to choose when you complete the online application.

 If you have never worked at Farm Camp before, this is for you!
 Unit counselors are responsible for the care and supervision of the campers in all aspects of the program.
 Depending on the period of the day, they lead their unit group, lead activity or chore groups, supervise general areas of camp, or execute special parts of the program.
 They build positive relationships with campers and serve as role models and authority figures.Returning Counselor

 If you have worked at Farm Camp before, this is for you!
 Returning Counselors have the same job description as new counselors, but also serve as mentors to first time staff, and have the opportunity to apply for more responsibility by adding a Coordinator role to their job description.Head Counselor

 (Must be a returning counselor) The Head Counselors are the primary support system for unit counselors, and are responsible for providing supervision, guidance, structure, and support as needed.
 They are the primary contact for counselors concerning issues with campers/unit, coworker dynamics, or personal needs.
 They generally oversee their respective sides of camp, and ensure that counselors are able to excel at their jobs.
 Head counselors communicate with Directors regarding issues with counselors and campers.Coordinators